frappe/erpnext_documentation/user/manual/en/education/education-settings.md

 <!-- add-breadcrumbs -->
 # Education Settings

-**The Education Settings will allow you to do a basic setup for your Institute wherein you can define the Academic Year, Academic Term and other defaults for your ERPNext account.**
+**The Education Settings will allow you to do a basic setup for your Institute wherein you can define the Academic Year, Academic Term, and other defaults for your ERPNext account.**

 These configuration settings will have an impact throughout the module.

-To access Academic term, go to
+To access Academic term, go to:

 > Home > Education > Settings > Education Settings